zfisch/peeps/README.md

 4. That's it!

 ###Note
-`HTTP/1.1 204 No Content` is GitHub's way of saying you are successfully following a user.
+After each user is followed you will see a header with `HTTP/1.1 204 No Content` at the top.
+You will see one for every user in the organization.

 ###Contributions